xl0/lovely-docs/doc_db/sveltejs-sveltekit/advanced-techniques/packaging/essence.md

-How to build and publish component libraries with SvelteKit using @sveltejs/package, configuring package.json exports, handling TypeScript definitions, and best practices.
+How to build and publish component libraries using @sveltejs/package, including package.json configuration, TypeScript support, and best practices.